 This time of year brings about a perfect storm of stressors that can leave skin feeling aggravated and unbalanced.
-What with shifting seasons, the introduction of dry artificial heat, and that frenzied (albeit exciting) fall energy, it would be strange if you weren’t experiencing an unpleasant skin condition or two.
+What with shifting seasons, the introduction of dry artificial heat, and that frenzied (albeit exciting) winter energy, it would be strange if you weren’t experiencing an unpleasant skin condition or two.
 The good news is, you can turn it around.

 This potent solution is all about balance—of the skin, the mind, and the spirit.
 It’s infused with a powerful trinity of ingredients each known for their independent therapeutic properties, blended together for maximum healing power.
 On its own, comfrey has long been revered for its efficacy as a healing agent.
 But, together with frankincense and nettle, it’s the perfect match for skin (and bones and brains and emotions) that need to be wrangled into a state of chill.
 This is why.